CodeForPittsburgh/CodeForPittsburgh.github.io/_posts/2018-02-07-raleigh_brigade_announcement.md

 published: true
 ---

-/This announcement was approved by Open Raleigh Brigade captains Zach Ambrose, Jason Hibbets, and Chris Mathews./
+*This announcement was approved by Open Raleigh Brigade captains Zach Ambrose, Jason Hibbets, and Chris Mathews.*

 It's with great excitement to let you know that as of February 7, 2018, Code for Raleigh will now be known as the Open Raleigh Brigade.
 We hope you are as excited as Chris, Zach, and I. I'd like to give you a little background about this change.